simonrenger/jenkinsUtils/README.md

 `notifReviewFailed REVIEW_URL, WEBHOOK [, description = ""]`

-notifes a discord webhook about that a review faild
+notifes a discord webhook about that a review faild. _If `log.me()` has been used the posed message will display the last logged stage!_

 `notifReviewSuccess REVIEW_URL, WEBHOOK [, description = ""]`